mgarcia175/Music-Realm/README.md

 4. Remove a Song ➖🎶
 5. List all Songs 📄
 6. List an artist's assigned songs🕺🎶
-7. Add song to your Favorites ➕🎼
+7. Add song to your s ➕🎼
-8. Remove Favorited song ➖🎼
-9. List all Favorited songs 📄
 Enter 0 to Exit 🚀
 >
 ```